jemreich/data-wrangling/README.md

 I have crawled out of the cave and I see the light.

-In this project, I showcase my ability to wrangle datasets and prepare them for rigorous analysis.
+In this repository, I showcase my ability to wrangle datasets and prepare them for rigorous analysis.

-These were created for class and only intended as a showcase of my coding abilities.
+These are intended as a showcase of my coding abilities.

+Some are projects that I am really proud of, that made real impact for me or my client.

+More to come.

 Thank you for visiting me!